AMReX-Astro/Nyx/README.md

 ### About

 Nyx code solves equations of compressible hydrodynamics on an adaptive grid hierarchy coupled with an N-body treatment of dark matter.
-The gasdynamics in Nyx uses a finite volume methodology on an adaptive set of 3-D Eulerian grids;
+The gas dynamics in Nyx uses a finite volume methodology on an adaptive set of 3-D Eulerian grids;
 dark matter is represented as discrete particles moving under the influence of gravity.
 Particles are evolved via a particle-mesh method, using Cloud-in-Cell